-So I asked Jeremiah Ricks, the Sunday production director for Celebration how the church has become so effective with its volunteer team—particularly when it comes to media.
+So I asked Jeremiah Ricks, the Sunday production director for Celebration how the church can recruit great volunteers—particularly when it comes to media.
 Here’s our conversation:

 1) First, tell me a little about your role at Celebration.